Nishi HarimaList of winter outing spots

 GinpasoAko City

 Ginpaso is a hot spring inn with a panoramic view of the Seto Inland Sea.
-Guests can enjoy the spectacular views and different atmospheres of the hot springs, such as Gankai no Yu, which makes use of natural rock cliffs, and Tenkai no Yu, where you can feel as if you are blending into the sky and sea.
+Guests can enjoy various hot springs with different atmospheres, such as the "Rock Sea Bath" which utilizes the natural rock face, and the "Heavenly Sea Bath" which makes you feel as if you are melting into the sky and sea.

-The hot spring water used at Ginpaso is Ako Onsen, which is rich in salt and minerals and is known as "Revival Water."
-100% of the water flows directly from the source, relaxing the body and mind of all who visit.
+The hot spring water used at Ginpaso, from Akaho Onsen, is of high quality, rich in salt and minerals, and is also known as the "Rejuvenating Hot Spring."
+It is 100% natural spring water flowing directly from the source, soothing both the body and mind of visitors.

-Be sure to check out the dishes, which use plenty of carefully selected ingredients from the Setouchi region.
-Ako, where Ginpaso is located, is also famous for its oysters.
-In winter, you can enjoy a kaiseki banquet meal made with plenty of oysters caught locally in Sakae Bay.
+Also noteworthy are the dishes made with an abundance of carefully selected ingredients from the Seto Inland Sea.
+Akaho, where Ginpaso is located, is famous as a major producer of oysters.
+In winter, you can enjoy a kaiseki (traditional multi-course) meal featuring plenty of oysters harvested from the local Sakoshi Bay.

-You're sure to be soothed by the hot springs and exquisite cuisine with ocean views.
-Be sure to visit and enjoy a trip that will take you away from the hustle and bustle of everyday life.
+You're sure to be soothed by the ocean views from the hot springs and the exquisite cuisine.
+Come and enjoy a trip that will make you forget the hustle and bustle of everyday life.

 - location